davidvonthenen/blog/k8slaptop.md

 minikube config set cpus 2
 </pre>

-*RHEL7 NOTE:* If you see the following error:
+*RHEL7 NOTE:* If you see the following error (I did not during my install, but it has been reported to happen sometimes):
 <pre>
 Could not read CA certificate "/etc/docker/ca.pem": open /etc/docker/ca.pem: no such file or directory
 </pre>